 MHCLG officials said there were around 1,000 buildings which had not had their cladding identified and that additional funding was being provided to councils to conclude this work.
 A discussion was being had about how best to use that money but it was broadly decided that the money should support authorities with the longest list of buildings.
 Mark gave a brief update on the impact identification and cladding replacement work would have on leaseholders and advised members of the results of two tribunal cases in which the judge ruled that costs could be passed onto leaseholders.
-The LGA's position was that some leaseholders would struggle to pick up the costs of remedial work and that financial support needed to be offered to those individuals.
+The LGA's position was that some leaseholders would struggle to pick up the costs of remedial work and that financial support needed to be offered to those individuals; however, members were clear that councils should not be expected to lend leaseholders money then claim it back from the sale of properties as the cost of this could run to billions.
 Mark also noted that the replacement of fire doors might become an issue over the next few months.